 Fool Me Once…

-How can the City justify $400,000 for just 9 months of service, for two positions, to an out-of-state company?
-A company over which the City has no control?
+How can the City justify this situation?
 Recent events should be a warning to City Council to tread carefully with companies that are new to the City.

 And what’s going on in Bellaire?
 Vehicles leased instead of purchased, a proposal submitted to the GLO to demolish our wastewater treatment plant and outsource our sewage treatment to Houston, and now contracts to outsource our inspection and plan review services to someone in Colorado.
 Zoning that caters to commercial development over residential areas.
 (Ref the UV-D, the CMU, and now the proposed NBSDD for the old Chevron property.)